NoahDavey/100-days-of-code/log/r1-log.md

 Did some work on the extension yesterday working on trying to improve the detection of keywords.
 I feel there should be an easier way of doing this but potentially it is always custom built by people

 ### R1D35
+Worked on extension today and mainly did 'busy' work refactoring and what not.
+I need to wake up and do this coding in the morning to have some problem solving left in me i think

 ### R1D36
 ### R1D37
 ### R1D38